Kyoto Koka University ロゴ

 4.Help students overcome their weak areas and lead each student to success

-Early Clinical Practice and National Examination Preparation
+Early Clinical Training and National Examination Preparation

 Comprehensive clinical training, which is often conducted in the fourth year at other training schools, is incorporated into the curriculum of the third year at our school.
 This allows students to concentrate on preparing for the national examination from the early stages of the fourth year.
-In terms of preparation for the national examination, we provide tailored guidance to each individual student from the first year to help them pass the exam.
+In terms of preparation for the national examination, we provide tailored guidance to each student from the first year to help them pass the exam.

-▶︎SUBJECT PICK UP!
+▶︎COURSE PICK UP!

 Learn to rebuild patients' lives in a practical way